Welcome to Now in Android, your ongoing guide to what’s new and notable in the world of Android development.

 ADB Podcast Episodes

-There have been a few episodes of Android Developers Backstage posted since the last Now in Android.
-Check them out at the links below, or in your favorite podcast client:
+There was an episode of Android Developers Backstage posted since the last Now in Android.
+Check it out at the link below, or in your favorite podcast client: